 12 Bridlesmith Walk, Nottingham, NG1 2FZ

-It’s very chilled out, and almost has a Scandi vibe in terms of the pared back walls and minimal décor.
+Junkyard is very chilled out, and almost has a Scandi vibe in terms of the pared back walls and minimal décor.
 They’ve got an impressive range of beer on offer (well, I’d imagine it’s impressive if you like beer – I can’t say I do!) – it’s the kind of bar that would be right at home in Manchester’s Northern Quarter.
+That’s why it has to be one of the best bars in Nottingham (ohhh I miss Manchester).

 The cocktail selection may be small, but they’ve certainly picked some great ones.
 My personal favourite is Holborn: dry gin, manzanilla, elderflower, cucumber, orgeat and lemon juice…